Learning Abroad Center

 About

 Known for its unique blend of cultures, Sicily is a fascinating place to spend a summer.
 With historical influences from the Greeks, Romans, Byzantines, and many more, it is a location unlike any other.
-The city of Syracuse, where you will spend your summer, is designated a UNESCO World Heritage Site because of the outstanding Greek, Roman, and Baroque monuments, archaeological sites, and architecture.
-Spend the summer uncovering the rich and complicated history that has led to modern day Sicily through topics like human rights, migration, and business.
-Further immerse yourself in the culture by doing research with a local human rights organization.
-This program integrates excursions to other areas around Sicily to bring course content to life.
+Spend either 3 or 6 weeks of your summer delving into topics like human rights, migration, sustainability, and marine biology.
+Further immerse yourself in the culture by visiting local organizations relevant to your classes, doing research with a local human rights organization, or taking an Italian language course.
+Additionally, his program integrates full-day excursions to other areas around Sicily.

 Program Model